RedisLabs/redislabs-docs/content/rs/release-notes/rs-6-2-4-august-2021.md

     This is the default value for Redis Enterprise Software.

-- When set to `latest`, the policy creates new databases and upgrades existing ones to be compatible with latest (most recent) version of open source Redis, which was the default behavior of earlier versions of Redis Enterprise Software.
-It is not longer the default behavior.
+- When set to `latest`, the policy creates new databases and upgrades existing ones to be compatible with the latest (most recent) version of open source Redis, which was the default behavior of earlier versions of Redis Enterprise Software.
+This is no longer the default behavior.

     Setting the upgrade policy to `latest` ensures that the most recent Redis features are available to new databases and ones that are upgraded.
 It also requires more frequent upgrades, as open source Redis is updated more frequently than Redis Enterprise Software.